json-schema-org/community/docs/adr/2023-03-30-establish-consensus-based-tsc.md

 * Deciders: @relequestual, @awwright, @gregsdennis, @Julian, @jdesrosiers, @karenetheridge
 * Date: 2023-03-30

-Story: In order to fully onboard with the OpenJS Foundation, and in order to have proper governance, we should have a charter: https://github.com/json-schema-org/community/issues/274
+Story:In order to have proper governance, we should have a charter: https://github.com/json-schema-org/community/issues/274

 ## Context and Problem Statement